rsyncOSX/mydocsy/content/en/docs/Important.md

 ### Be safe

 `rsync` is a fantastic tool, but used wrong may cause damage and lost data.
 There are some verification and checks in RsyncUI.
-It is your responsibilty to verify new tasks in RsyncUI does exactly what you want it to do.
+But it is your own responsibilty to verify a new tasks does exactly what you want it to do.

 {{< alert color="warning" >}}